 The Hermes Midlands Super Hub is one of the most extraordinary examples of the vast potential in automation.
-The site in Ruby has added an incredible 45 percent to the company’s parcel processing capacity in the UK.
-In this article, you can get a sneak peek of what a super hub looks like from the inside.
+The site in Rugby has added an incredible 45 percent to the company’s parcel processing capacity in the UK.
+In this article, you can get a sneak peek at what a super hub looks like from the inside.

 How does the dramatic global rise of e-commerce affect CEP companies?